nohros/mbp/README.md

 ## Purpose

 `m-boilerplate` is designed to make life easy by providing a basic framework with which to kickstart mithril projects.
 It contains a best-practice directory structure to ensure code reusability and maximum scalability. m-boilerplate also comes prepackaged with the most popular design frameworks around: [Mithril](http://lhorie.github.io/mithril) and [SASS](http://sass-lang.com/).
-Lastly, it contains a sophisticated [Grunt](http://gruntjs.org)-based build system to ensure maximum productivity.
+Lastly, it contains a sophisticated [Gulp](http://gulpjs.cpm) based build system to ensure maximum productivity.
 All you need to do is clone it and start coding!

 ## Philosophy